-Granite is nature-made; each slab of granite is unique.
-With so many color variations, it is easy to match granite countertops with kitchen elements such as cabinets, floors and wall colors.
-Each slab’s uniqueness and beauty are due to variations in shade, texture, pitting and coloring, giving granite countertops a one-of-a-kind characteristics.
-Product samples and brochure photographs cannot duplicate the precise characteristics of your stone.
-The markings of your countertops are part of the natural beauty of the stone and are characteristic as a natural stone.
+With so many colors to choose from, it’s easy to match granite countertops with other kitchen elements such as kitchen cabinets, floors and wall colors.
+Each slab’s uniqueness and beauty are due to variations in shade, texture, pitting and coloring, giving granite countertops a one-of-a-kind look.
 Granite countertops, along with quartz countertops, are the most popular type of materials for kitchen countertops.

 Granite is a natural stone.
 As such, a granite slab may have variations in colors and shading, from lighter to darker tones – that’s what makes the granite countertops you choose so unique.
-When selecting your granite countertops, be sure to discuss with your local representative at PRO-TOPS which part of the granite slab will be used in fabricating your countertops.
+When selecting your granite slab from which your countertop will be fabricated, you should discuss with PRO-TOPS which part of the granite slab will be used in fabricating your countertops.

 Granite slabs make for beautiful granite countertops as a finished product, but keep in mind that slabs can have spots or veins.
 Occasionally, when a light is shining on it, the surface might show dull spots that cannot be polished nor buffed.
 It’s simply the nature of the natural stone.

-All the granite countertops PRO-TOPS installs in the Charlotte NC region are sealed during the installation process.
+All the granite countertops PRO-TOPS installs are sealed during the installation process.
 PRO-TOPS covers kitchen and vanity tops with a special film only to be removed by the installers.